-33 The corresponding OLS estimates are provided in Appendix Table C.6.
+47 The corresponding OLS estimates are provided in Appendix Table C.8.
+The first stage estimates are presented in Appendix Table C.9.

-34 We show in Appendix Table A.2 that, for the only country where we can do so, i.e. France, our results are unchanged when measuring labour market concentration using an HHI based on firmcanton or firmintercommunalité (i.e. larger administrative areas) rather than on firmmunicipality identifiers.
+48 We show in Appendix Table A.2 that, for the only country where we can do so, i.e. France, our results are unchanged when measuring labour market concentration using an HHI based on firm-by-canton or firm-by-intercommunalité (i.e. larger administrative areas) rather than on firm-by-municipality identifiers.

-35 Elasticities are computed by dividing the point estimate by the average incidence of permanent contracts among new hires - see Table C.1.
+49 Elasticities are computed by dividing the point estimate by the average incidence of permanent contracts among new hires - see Appendix Table C.1.

-36 Robustness checks on the instrument are provided in Appendix Tables D.2 and E.2 for the countries where the point estimates on log(HHI) are statistically significant in Table 5.
+50 Robustness checks on the instrument are provided in Appendix Tables D.2 and E.2 for the countries where the point estimates on log (HH1) are statistically significant in Table 6.
 When controlling for the share of 4-digit occupations in new hires at the national level, the point estimates are of smaller magnitude in France and Portugal, but they are still within the confidence intervals of the baseline estimates.
-Moreover, as shown in Table E.2, in France - and Germany - the results are robust to large violations of exogeneity.
+Moreover, as shown in Appendix Table E.2, in France - and Germany - the results are robust to large violations of exogeneity of the instrument.
 This test would not be meaningful for Portugal since the baseline results are significant only at the 11% level.
-Appendix Tables C.7, C.8 and C.9 provide robustness checks conducted using firm (instead of firmmunicipality) identifiers and FUAs and NUTS-3 respectively (instead of functional areas) when computing HHIs.
+Appendix Tables C.10, C.11 and C.12 provide robustness checks conducted using firm (instead of firm-by-municipality) identifiers and FUAs and NUTS-3 respectively (instead of functional areas) when computing HHIs.
 The robustness checks confirm the negative estimates for France and Germany, but yield somewhat noisy results for Portugal.
+51 By contrast, this proportion is only 40.8% in France and 30.9% in Germany.

-even when local labour markets become more concentrated.37 This does not mean, however, that concentration in the labour market does not affect job security.
-In Table 6, we provide IV estimates of the effect of log(HHI) on the probability that an employee hired on a temporary contract at year t be converted to a permanent contract by the end of the following calendar year.38 Our findings suggest that in local labour markets where concentration is higher, the probability of conversion to a permanent contract is indeed significantly lower with an elasticity of -0.068 in Spain and -0.241 in Italy, when computed at sample average.39 Increasing labour market concentration by one standard deviation from the mean therefore reduces the probability of conversion by 28% in Italy and 8% in Spain.
+converted to a permanent contract by the end of the following calendar year.52 Our findings suggest that in local labour markets where concentration is higher, the probability of conversion to a permanent contract is indeed significantly lower with an elasticity of -0.068 in Spain and -0.241 in Italy, when computed at sample average.53 Increasing labour market concentration by one standard deviation from the mean therefore reduces the probability of conversion by 28% in Italy and 8% in Spain.
 The estimate for Italy looks large.
 However, it should be considered with some caution since it is sensitive to the specification we use.
-When we control for 4-digit occupational shares in new hires at the national level, the point estimate on log(HHI) is three times lower, narrowing the estimated effect to that of Spain - see Appendix Table D.3.
+When we control for 4-digit occupational shares in new hires at the national level, the point estimate on log (HHI) is three times lower - see Appendix Table D.3.
 This suggests that the instrument could be partly endogenous.
-Yet, as shown in Table E.3, our estimate is robust to large violations of exogeneity (66% of the effect estimated in the reduced form), which makes it possible to draw clear, albeit cautious, conclusions from our findings.
-In Spain, the instrument does not seem to capture national trends in labour supply and demand since the results in Appendix Table D.3 are similar to those presented in Table 6.
-They are also robust to violations of exogeneity of the instrument as large as 50% of the effect estimated in the reduced form - see Appendix Table E.3.
+Yet, as shown in Appendix Table E.3, our estimate is robust to large violations of exogeneity (66% of the effect estimated in the reduced form), which makes it possible to draw clear, albeit cautious, conclusions from our findings.
+In Spain, the instrument does not seem to capture national trends in labour supply and demand since the results in Appendix Table D.3 are similar to those presented in Table 7.
+They are also robust to violations of exogeneity of the instrument as large as 50% of the effect estimated in the reduced form see Appendix Table E.3.
 Taken together, the above findings suggest that when most workers are anyway hired on temporary contracts (as in Italy and Spain), the negative effect of labour market concentration on job security materialises through a lower chance of subsequent conversion to a permanent contract, rather than through more precarious conditions at the time of hiring.